-This article describes system requirements for the Datto agentless backup solution.
-For an overview of the differences between agent-based and agentless backup solutions, see this article.
+This article provides an overview of Datto's agentless backup solution.
+To learn about the differences between agent-based and agentless backup solutions, see this article.

 - Protected Machine Compatibility